yoavram/curriculum-vitae/curriculum-vitae.md

 ## Conferences
 2013
-:    Future: *The 14th Congress of the European Society for Evolutionary Biology* (ESEB) in Lisbon, Portugal :    *The 5th Annual SIDEER Graduate Symposium - The Emergence of Design in Nature*, Ben-Gurion University of the Negev, Sede-Boqer Campus
+:    Future: *The 14th Congress of the European Society for Evolutionary Biology* (ESEB), Lisbon, Portugal :    Future: *Gordon Research Conference on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA.
+:    *The 5th Annual SIDEER Graduate Symposium - The Emergence of Design in Nature*, Ben-Gurion University of the Negev, Sede-Boqer Campus
 2012
 :    *The 1st Graduate Students' Conference in Genetics, Genomics and Evolution*, Ben-Gurion University of the Negev